lazywithclass/scala-fp/jdegoes-functional-scala/src/main/scala/net/degoes/03-effects/README.md

 Of course this will loop infinitely if urlA has a link to urlB which has a link to urlA, but it's a good point to stop and analyse the situation.

+It's impressive how we can now just swap `traverse` for `parTraverse`, and then have it all run in parallel.